|

 Everything Is Subject To Change, I Do Not Claim To Possess Perfect Knowledge Of God's Word, The Depth Of God's Word, Importance Of Maintaining An Attitude Of Humility, Mature Teachers Versus Spiritual Babes, Itching Ears, Doctrines Of Devils And Damnable Heresies, Twisting The Scriptures, Evolving Theology, Remain Flexible In Your Understanding, Tradition Versus The Truth Of God's Word, Don't Be Tossed To And Fro By Every Wind Of Doctrine, Hold On To Tried And Proven Biblically-Sound Doctrine But Reject Everything Else, Re-Evaluate Your Beliefs When Necessary, Are They Future Or Past Events?, Humility And Flexibility Are Key To A Better Understanding, Is There No Evidence Or Has It Purposely Been Concealed By Certain Ecclesiastical Authorities?, Historical Documents Gone Missing: Publius Cornelius Tacitus, Modern Technological Developments And The Mark Of The Beast, Safe Conclusion Is That Time Will Reveal The Truth, God's Word Is The Eternal Sure Word Of Prophecy Which Will Be Fulfilled In God's Time, God Does Not Lie, Conclusion, Suggested Reading

 As I explain in my disclaimer on the Bill's Bible Basics website, everything that you read in the articles and series which are available on my website -- aside from the central message of Salvation through faith in the atoning Sacrifice of Jesus Christ -- is subject to change.
 The reason why I intentionally make this disclaimer is really simple.
 Just like the rest of you, I am an imperfect human being.
-When it comes to the Holy Scriptures, despite the fact that I have invested huge amounts of time in studying the Bible over the past fifty-three years, I do not possess perfect knowledge.
+When it comes to the Holy Scriptures, despite the fact that I have invested huge amounts of time in studying the Bible over the past fifty-four years, I do not possess perfect knowledge.
 I do not understand -- and have never claimed to understand -- everything that is contained in God's Word.
 It is just too deep for our limited minds to fully grasp.
 I am reminded of verses such as the following where the authors came to a similar realization:

 "Such knowledge is too wonderful for me; it is high, I cannot attain unto it."